arthurlaquieze/OBD/src/docs/1_3_docker_tp.md

   /bin/bash /run_jupyter.sh
 ```

-Note: this image is very large !
+Note: this image is very large, delete it afterwards using `docker rmi`

 Options breakdown:

 * `--rm` remove the container when we stop it
 * `-it` run the container in interactive mode
 * `-p` forward port from host:container
 * other: options from the kaggle container

-You should now see a jupyter lab with mlclass accessible if you connect your browser (in your laptop) to port 8888 (localhost:8888)
+You should now see a jupyter lab with mlclass accessible if you do another port mapping

-So basically, we mapped the ports local 8888 to vm 8888 and vm 8888 to docker 8080
+So to connect to the jupyter lab we mapped the ports local 8888 to vm 8888 and vm 8888 to docker 8080

+We also exposed the local disk to the container

 ## 6. Bonus - Using Google Cloud Tools for Docker

-Using cloud shell you should be able to do the Hello World Dockerfile exercise except that instead of using docker build you use Google Cloud Build
+Using codespace, you should be able to do the Hello World Dockerfile exercise except that instead of using docker build you use Google Cloud Build

 Tutorial: <https://cloud.google.com/cloud-build/docs/quickstart-docker>